REGISTRY OF CONFIRMED ABANDONED OR UNCONTROLLED HAZARDOUS WASTE DISPOSAL SITES IN MISSOURI - FREQUENTLY ASKED QUESTIONS

 What is the Missouri Registry of Hazardous Waste Sites?

-In 1980, the United States Congress established the Comprehensive Environmental Response, Compensation and Liability Act, better known as “Superfund” or CERCLA.
+In 1980, the United States Congress established the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), better known as “Superfund”.
 The federal statute provided both response and funding mechanisms for the cleanup of hazardous substance disposal sites.
 After CERCLA became federal law, Missouri passed legislation directing the Missouri Department of Natural Resources to establish a Registry of Confirmed Abandoned or Uncontrolled Hazardous Waste Disposal Sites in Missouri (Registry).

 In addition, the information in the Registry notifies the public about the property on the Registry and its associated hazards.
-It informs potential buyers about hazards and legal obligations that they may undertake if they purchase such property.
+It informs potential buyers about hazards and the legal obligations they may have to undertake if such property is purchased.

 How are Registry sites maintained?